uSked/mosaico-php-backend/README.md

 ```
 This example file has been slightly modified.

-1) The leading slashes in the three paths to the back end (/dl, /img, and /upload) has been removed so that Mosaico can be used in subfolders and not have to be at the root
+1) The leading slashes in the three paths to the back end (/dl, /img, and /upload) has been removed so that Mosaico can be used in subfolders and not have to be at the root.

-2) trailing slashes have been added to /dl and /upload to avoid 301 redirects which Mosaico does not handle well.
+2) Trailing slashes have been added to /dl and /upload to avoid 301 redirects which Mosaico does not handle well.
 The /img backend path here does not need a trailing slash added because the Mosaico code already adds one when this is used.